paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 Now we know how all those accounts are connected but we don't know yet how Alice can transfer tokens to the escrow.
 We'll cover this now.
 #### transferring ownership

 The only way to own units of a token is to own a token account that holds some token balance of the token referenced by the account's (user space) `mint` property.
 Hence, the escrow program will need an account to hold Alice's X tokens.
-One way of achieving this is to have Alice create a temporary X token account to which she transfers the X tokens she wants to trade (The token program sets no limit of how many token accounts for the same mint one may be the owner of).
+One way of achieving this is to have Alice create a temporary X token account to which she transfers the X tokens she wants to trade (The token program sets no limit on how many token accounts for the same mint one may be the owner of).
 Then, using a function in the token program, she transfers (token-program) ownership of the temporary X token account to the escrow program.
 Let's add the temporary account to our escrow world.
 The image shows the escrow world _before_ Alice transfers token account ownership.

 <div class="zoom-image">